(1) Injection molding

 3. The production cost is high, the production cycle is long, and it is not suitable for the production of single and small batches of plastic parts

 Among industrial products, injection-molded products include kitchen supplies (garbage cans, bowls, buckets, pots, cutlery, and various containers), housings for electrical equipment (hair dryers, vacuum cleaners, food mixers, etc.), toys and games, automobiles, Various industrial products, parts of many other products, etc.

 (2) Insert injection molding

-Insert injection molding: Insert molding refers to the molding method of inserting pre-prepared inserts of different materials into the mold and then injecting resin, and the molten material is bonded and solidified with the inserts to form an integrated product.
+Insert injection molding: Insert molding refers to the molding method of inserting pre-prepared inserts of different materials into the mold and then injecting resin.
+The molten material is bonded and solidified with the inserts to form an integrated product.

 1. The pre-molding combination of multiple inserts makes the post-engineering of the product unit combination more rational.

-3. In particular, by using the combination of the insulating properties of resin and the electrical conductivity of metal, the formed products can meet the basic functions of electrical products.
+3. In particular, by combining resin’s insulating properties and metal’s electrical conductivity, the formed products can meet the basic functions of electrical products.

 4. For rigid molded products and bending elastic molded products on the rubber gasket plate, after the integrated products are made by injection molding on the substrate, the complicated operation of arranging the sealing rings can be omitted, which makes the automatic combination of the subsequent processes easier.